PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 Preserve its QDQ-dependent `include_transpose` policy, live LayoutState and diagnostics, cleanup semantics, and following attention boundary.
 Commit and push only; do not create, reopen, or update a pull request.

+## Primary duplicate-fanout cleanup result characterization checkpoint

+`run_duplicate_fanout_cleanup()` returns a policy-dependent dictionary.
+With `include_transpose=False` it contains only `removed_duplicate_reshape_fanout`; enabling Transpose adds `removed_duplicate_transpose_fanout`.
+Both selected passes remain separately transactional and share the runner's pass state.

+The lowerer has one direct call.
+It forwards `enable_duplicate_transpose_fanout_optimizations`, which is fixed as `not has_qdq_ops`, plus the live LayoutState and diagnostics.
+The same owner is selected independently by duplicate/PReLU, singleton/consecutive-Reshape, and Singleton/Reshape orchestration.

+A passing contract freezes both schemas, transactional pass IDs, and all three nested selections.
+A strict expected-failure contract selects observation-only target `_layout_pass_set_1_duplicate_fanout_stats`, exact arguments, the conditional binary-bridge predecessor, the retained post-binary attention successor, sole direct-call count, and absence of a consumer.

+Characterization validation completed sequentially under `uv`:

+- duplicate-fanout owner and policy schemas, three nested selections, direct boundary, graph cleanup, Singleton orchestration, architecture, and pass-efficiency coverage: `378 passed, 1 xfailed in 18.47s`
+- branch-changed broad suite including the new result contract:
+  `1610 passed, 1 xfailed in 28.74s`

+The sole strict expected failure is the intentionally unimplemented direct assignment.
+Replace only the raw expression with the selected target.
+Do not change either schema, pass selection, preflight, transaction, QDQ policy, nested occurrence, live context, pass order, surrounding boundary, guard, dependency, public API, or TensorFlow behavior.
+Keep the result unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.